-Speaking of college, I went to college in Washington, DC, and then to graduate school in Columbia, Missouri.
+I was born in Peoria, Illinois, the youngest in a big family.
+I went to college in Washington, DC, and then to graduate school in Columbia, Missouri.
 I also have a master’s degree in Creative Writing from Bennington College in Vermont.
 I always enjoyed being a student and still enjoy being a teacher.
 I continue to lead writing workshops at StoryStudio Chicago.

 My husband Mike and I live in a 110-year old house on the North Side of Chicago.
 On our first date, in January of 2000, we showed up at the restaurant wearing the exact same outfit: jeans and a brown sweater over a blue-and-white checked shirt.
 Awkward!
 We got over it.
 But even now, before leaving the house, we always check to make sure we’re not wearing the same thing.

-The truth is, I always thought of myself as a “real writer”— but I pay my bills doing another job that I love: running a high school library in Chicago.
-I also supervise the school literary journal, the book club, and the Gay-Straight Alliance.
+My first novel, Love Drugged, was published in 2010.
+My second, The Art of Secrets, was published in 2014.
+My newest book, I'll Take Everything You Have, will be published early in 2023.
+I seem to be averaging 5 to 8 years between books, and one reason is because I have a full-time career that means the world to me: I manage a very busy high school library in Chicago.
+I also lead the school literary journal, student book club, and the Gay-Straight Alliance.
 (For info about finding a GSA where you live, please check out my links page.)
 The best part of my job is filling the shelves with new books that I know my students will read for fun.
 I also enjoy helping students to research, revise and edit their own writing—making sure it’s the best work possible.